 Start by developing a big-picture view of your farm within the landscape.
 Map the location and condition of natural assets, including waterways, areas of remnant or planted vegetation, farm dams and areas you know support native wildlife.
 Note areas vulnerable to flood and erosion, as well as changes in land type.
 From here, consider opportunities for enhancing these assets in the context of other goals on farm.

-The Upper Billabong Project Officer, Kylie, can provide support through this process.
+The Upper Billabong Project Officer, Peter, can provide support through this process.

 Understanding natural capital on your farm provides the opportunity to be rewarded through environmental markets and/or certification schemes.
 See our Rewards page for more information.